 Paper-8: Financial and Strategic Management

-Everyday time table for full-time preparation:
+CS Executive time table (daily) for full-time preparation:

 The candidate may prepare a daily-routine time table for their preparation and must ensure that it is quite flexible enough to be followed practically.

 |6.00 am to 7.00 am||Read the newspaper/current affairs/ info-capsules|